Hot lunches are great, but if you need a break from the extra cooking and prepping, these cold lunch ideas come in handy.

 Packed lunch gets no easier than pulling the prepped meal from the refrigerator and tucking them away into lunch bags.

-Cold Lunch Ideas for Work – Chicken Farro Bowls
+Cold Lunch Ideas for Work – Easy Chicken Farro Bowls

 Quick and healthy cold lunches for the office!
 You’ll love these ideas requiring no reheating, starting with these chicken farro bowls!